vitos1453/solana-net-core/README.md

   set using AVX-512, so only trusted traffic reaches application logic.

-The goal is to make high-performance, self-hosted Solana data access available to solo developers and small teams — not only to firms that can afford dedicated infrastructure.
+The goal is to make high-performance, self-hosted Solana data access available to solo developers and small teams, not only to firms that can afford dedicated infrastructure.

 ---